This Day In Music: February 19

 February 19, 1984 ~ Pop rock, R&B singer, guitarist, keyboardist, drummer, songwriter Chris Richardson, full name Christopher Michael Richardson, born in Soignies, Belgium ~ First gained attention as a contestant during the sixth season of American Idol, having auditioned but not selected for two previous seasons.
 On his third try, Richardson would make it to the finals, reaching fifth place.
 Released his eponymous Chris Richardson debut EP later the same year.
 Has collaborated with Tyga (Far Away), Caskey (Why You Mad), and Busta Rhymes (Bigger Better Faster)

 February 19, 1983 ~ Pop, jazz, alternative rock singer, actress Mika Nakashima born in Kagoshima, Japan ~ Showed up at an audition at age 17 not knowing what it was for and was selected out of 3,000 girls to act in the 2001 TV drama Kizudareke No Love Song.
 Would go on to become hugely popular J-pop singer and actress, selling over 10 million records.
-Known for songs such as Stars, Crescent Moon, One Survive, and others
+Known for songs such as Stars, Crescent Moon, and One Survives

 February 19, 1981 ~ Mary Beth Peterson, commmonly known as indie rock, post-punk, synth-pop singer, songwriter Beth Ditto, born ~ Drew comparisons to Etta James, Janis Joplin, Tina Turner.
 Fronted Gossip from its formation in 1999 until the band disbanded in 2016, the band is best known for singles such as Heavy Cross, Pop Goes The World, Perfect World and Move In The Right Direction